shefing/test-assignments/React.md

 5. Use comments in the code to explain the things you do there
 6. Make use of latest React features like hooks

+# Important
+The Git project must be complete and work independantly , we test the project using next tools:
+   - pnpm (As pacakge manager)
+   - Node v18.12.0 (LTS)
+So I do recommend to test the GIT locally on clean server to make sure project dependencies are correct and project is built and runs o.k.